 The king of the scary ones is one shown in Ireland around 2007.
 Not only do tell you what's in fags ("cigarettes" for those across the pond) but they show you the inside of an extracted part of a smoker's body (it looked like vomit).

-The DOE (department of the environment) have produced a number of different campaigns all horrific in their own rights and a majority of the campaigns ranging from the mid-late nineties-2000 onwards have had what could be classed as unsuitable music playing in the background but yet they manage to make them more horrific
+The DOE (Department of the Environment) have produced a number of different campaigns, all horrific in their own rights.
+A majority of the campaigns ranging from The Nineties-the Turn of the Millennium onwards have had what could be classed as unsuitable music playing in the background, but yet they manage to make them worse.

 The most infamous road safety ad from Ireland is probably one where a drinking driver rolls his car and somehow goes over a fence and into someone's garden, landing on a child who was playing there.
 Don't watch without clean underwear to hand.
 It caused a wrenching case of Mood Whiplash the first time viewers saw it, as there's everything's pretty happy up to that point.

-another ad involves a young couple sitting on a wall kissing before a oncoming car looses control, flips and crashes into said wall, killing the boy and pinning his body to her now crush legs until they're cut free.
+another ad involves a young couple sitting on a wall and kissing, before a oncoming car looses control, flips and crashes into said wall, killing the boy and pinning his body to her now crushed legs until they're cut free.

-A two part campaign called 'Pay attention or pay the price' about the dangers of being distracted while crossing the road and while driving the first one shows a teenage boy texting a teenage girl while crossing the road resulting in him being run over and killed. the second one shows a mother picking her son up from school and they start to walk home as they are about to cross the road the point of view switches to a man driving and getting distracted by a woman across the street.
+A two part campaign called 'Pay attention or pay the price' about the dangers of being distracted while crossing the road and while driving.
+The first one shows a teenage boy texting a teenage girl while crossing the road, resulting in him being run over and killed.
+The other shows a mother picking her son up from school, and they start to walk home.
+As they are about to cross the road though, the point of view switches to a man driving and getting distracted by a woman across the street.
 He runs over the mother and son, killing the child.
 Both ads had the song 'I want to walk you home' playing in the background.

-this anti speed campaign entitled 'Thoughts' has a young couple on a drive while a different music track ( Johnny Nash I can see clearly now, Queen don't stop me, Culture Beat Call him Mr Vain, AC/DC Highway to Hell and Roxete It must have been Love) plays as the driver begins to increase in speed and his girlfriend begins to get increasingly more nervous even appearing to be shouting at him to slow down.
-They crash into the back of a car where a little girl is watching the line of traffic throwing her out of the car and killing her instantly.
-The ad ends with the voice over of a court room while the drivers girlfriend looks at him with disgust huddled in a blanket with a police officer comforting her.
+This anti speed campaign entitled 'Thoughts' has a young couple on a drive while a different music track (I Can See Clearly Now, Don't Stop Me Now, Call Him Mr Vain by Culture Beat, Highway to Hell and It Must Have Been Love) plays as the driver begins to increase in speed, and his girlfriend begins to get increasingly more nervous, even appearing to be shouting at him to slow down.
+They crash into the back of a car where a little girl is watching the line of traffic, throwing her out of the car and killing her instantly.
+The ad ends with the voice over of a court room while the driver's girlfriend looks at him with disgust, huddled in a blanket with a police officer comforting her.

 There was aseriesof Irish fire safety campaigns filmed from the perspective of a firefighter entering a burnt-out building, complete with raspy breathing through the mask.
 Each advert would end with a message scrawled on the wall in soot: "YOU FORGOT TO CHECK THE SMOKE ALARM, DADDY!"